Every day there are little things that we find annoying with the programs we use.

 When a report is viewed either directly from the ReportServer or via the ReportManager

-the querystring for the report including the parameter values should automatically
+the querystring for the report including the parameter values will automatically

 be updated after the "Preview Report" button has been pressed.